sbb-design-systems/lyne-components/src/elements/teaser-product/teaser-product/readme.md

 ## Slots

 The default slot is reserved for the main content.
-If it contains interactable elements, like buttons or links, use the `sbb-teaser-product-static TODO add link` instead.
+If it contains more than one interactable elements, like buttons or links, use the [sbb-teaser-product-static](docs/elements-sbb-teaser-sbb-teaser-product-static) instead.

 Use the `image` slot to pass a `sbb-image` that will be used as background.